Self-Care Tips for Dealing with Menopause Symptoms

 What Is Self-care in Menopause?

-Self-care is just what you think it is – caring for yourself.
-In menopause, there are often moments when you feel alone with your symptoms.
-So start caring for yourself by making sure that your emotional, physical, and spiritual needs are satisfied.
-Studies have shown that women find it important to be busy, to educate themselves, and be to accepting of the changes that are happening to their bodies (1).
+Self-care is just what it sounds like — caring for yourself by making sure that your emotional, physical, and spiritual needs are satisfied.
+Studies have shown that many women find it important and satisfying to feel busy, educate themselves, and be accepting of the changes that are happening to their bodies during menopause.

 Find a New Hobby